Navarro, Texas

 Navarro (/nəˈværoʊ/ nə-VAIR-oh) is a town in Navarro County, Texas, United States.
-The population was 210 at the 2010 census.
+The population was 232 at the 2020 census.

 History

-After his wife cheated on him, Griefás Cargadé left his profession as a highwayman and his hometown of Mirando City, Texas, for the remote wilderness of Northeast Texas.
+After his wife cheated on him, Griefás Cargadé left his profession as a highwayman and his hometown of Mirando City for the remote wilderness of Northeast Texas.
 He fell in love with the land and the native peoples welcomed him with open arms.
-He appointed himself magistrate of the town and christened the place Navarro which comes from an old native word meaning wife's blood.
-The Civil War left the county in shambles with both sides having remnants roaming about.
+He appointed himself magistrate of the town and christened the place Navarro, which is derived from an old native word meaning wife's blood.
+The Civil War left the county in shambles, with both sides having remnants roaming about.

 The town of Navarro had a re-birth during the oil boom when the Powell Field was discovered in 1923.
-The field stretched from Powell, Texas, to Navarro, and bringing an influx of roughnecks to Navarro, Powell and Tuckertown (now Mildred, Texas) causing a population explosion during the boom cycle.
-Today there are still a few remnants of the Powell Field hey day around Navarro, although most of the wooden oil derricks have succumbed to age.
+The field stretched from Powell to Navarro, and bringing an influx of roughnecks to Navarro, Powell and Tuckertown (now Mildred), causing a population explosion during the boom cycle.
+Today, there are still a few remnants of the Powell Field heyday around Navarro, although most of the wooden oil derricks have succumbed to age.
 More modern pump-jacks still dot the landscape, a constant reminder to the area's history as one of the early oil boom discoveries in Texas.